An LLM Compiler for Parallel Function Calling: Methodology

 \subsection{Executor}

 The {Executor} asynchronously executes tasks fetched from the Task Fetching Unit.
-As the Task Fetching Unit guarantees all the tasks dispatched to the Executor are independent, the Executor can simply execute them concurrently.
-The Executor is equipped with the tools that the user provides, and it delegates the task to the associated tool.
+As the Task Fetching Unit guarantees that all the tasks dispatched to the Executor are independent, it can simply execute them concurrently.
+The Executor is equipped with user-provided tools, and it delegates the task to the associated tool.
 These tools can be simple functions like a calculator, Wikipedia search, or API calls, or they can even be LLM agents that are tailored for a specific task.
-For a practical application example, consider a scenario that involves gathering information from various sources.
-An example could involve summarizing interactions with a particular company by retrieving data from sales records, email communications, and meeting transcripts.
-Each of these tasks can be handled in parallel using an LLM, whose results can be subsequently combined through a join operation to produce a final summary.

 As depicted in the Executor block of~\fref{fig:system_overview}, each task has dedicated memory to store its intermediate outcomes, similar to what typical sequential frameworks do when aggregating observations as a single prompt~\cite{yao2022react}.
-Upon completion of the task, the final results (i.e., observations) are forwarded as input to the tasks dependent on them.
+Upon completion of the task, the final results are forwarded as input to the tasks dependent on them.